hrishim/llvl_prog1_book/src/c_pointers.md

 uart_print_num(*y);  //this will print 2
 ```

-It is improtant to note that a pointer is useful **only when it points to a valid location in memory**.
+It is important to note that a pointer is useful **only when it points to a valid location in memory**.
 For example if we had not assigned `y` to `&x` then it will contain an arbitrary value (not always 0).
 This means that when we later dereference y by using `*y` we will be attempting to access memory contents that may or may not be part of our program.
 Just like accessing memory  beyond the array bounds, this can also lead to bugs (including serious security bugs) and crashes.
 It is up to the programmer to ensure that pointers in the program always point to valid and intended memory locations.

 This may seem interesting (or complex) but **how are pointers useful?** One way they are useful is to allow functions to manipulate data rather than copy of a data.
 When we pass a parameter to a function, behind the scenes, a copy of the value is created and the function sees the copy.